GBADsInformatics/GBADsDPM.R/README.md

 - $C(x, \theta)$ is a control function ($0 \leq C \leq 1$), increasing in control inputs $x$ (vaccines, antibiotics, *etc.*) which mitigates the effects of $b_0$.

 When $b_0 = 0$, this is the disease free case and there is no loss of output, such that $L(0) = 0$, and ideal production, $Y = F(z, \theta)$ is achieved.
 This is termed the "ideal health" case and is denoted $Y^*$.

+Under these conditions, the burden of disease is therefore found in the combined value in lost output when $Y$ is less than $F(z, \theta)$, plus any expenditure on control where $z > 0$.

 ## References